House | 7 bedrooms | sleeps 15

 Enjoy a banquet in the rustic dining room with its large bespoke oak table, log burning fire and French doors leading out to the patio and gardens and relax and unwind in the characteristic oak beamed sitting room by a warm inglenook fire.

 There is plenty of fun for the kids (and big kids) too.
-The games room includes a pool table, flat screen TV and sound system as well as plenty of board games, and the garage is perfect for some friendly competition with its table tennis and darts board.
+The games room includes a pool table, flat screen TV and sound system as well as plenty of board games, and the garage is perfect for some friendly competition with its table tennis, table football and darts board.

 Enjoy a hot cup tea and some home made cakes in the kitchen that's full of character with its rustic table and Rayburn cooker.
 If you feel like having a break from cooking let someone else do the work by utilising our in house catering services which can include a three course evening meal and freshly prepared pre-made meals for your arrival or during your stay.